 Sweetland provides support for all multilingual and international undergraduate students who are making the transition into the U-M community.
 Small class size, credit-bearing courses, appointments with experienced instructors to discuss writing, peer writing centers at several campus locations, lab experiences and conversation groups that address oral language issues--these are some of the ways Sweetland serves multilingual students.
 Visit us in North Quad and learn more.

 Writing Workshop is a free service that provides appointments with experienced instructors who address individual students' questions about writing assignments and drafts.
 We provide special sessions for international and multilingual undergraduates.
-For more information read the Writing Workshop Guidelines (found on the Writing Workshop page).
+When scheduling your Writing Workshop appointment choose the Multilingual Undergrads F15 option under "Choose a Schedule."

 Peer Writing Consultations for Multilingual Writers